 Recent research projects include a Live Art event in Temple Bar Gallery and Studios.
 This interactive installation was an architecturally informed response to Studio 6 and The Atrium Space in TBG&S. Referring to Foucault's Panopticon Theory, Judith Butler's 'Gender Performativity' and analysis of the body as a representation of political agency, the work was realised through a sci-fi re-enactment of mythological narratives.
 Borrowing from these theories, the work played with the subject of surveillance and ideas around phenomenology and lived experience.

 Muldoon (b.
 1980) is an Artist based in North West Ireland.
 She has recently been awarded The Next Generation Bursary Award and The Artist in the Community Scheme Award from the Arts Council of Ireland.
-Forthcoming projects include an International collaboration with Turkish Architect Yamesi Karabulut which will investigate themes around Identity, Surveillance and living in Fringe communities.
-A second project involves researching these themes by identifying and delivering Live Art workshops to groups in 'hard to reach' areas in the North West.
+Current research includes exploring ancient mythology in North West Ireland in relation to youth sub-cultures today.
+A second project involves delivering Live Art workshops to groups in 'hard to reach' areas in the North West.

-Live performances venues include the Firkin Crane theatre, Cork, Livestock; Performance Art platform, Dublin; The Complex Gallery, Dublin and MART Gallery Dublin.
+Live performance venues include the Firkin Crane theatre, Cork, Livestock; Performance Art platform, Dublin; The Complex Gallery, Dublin and MART Gallery Dublin.
 Muldoon has recently exhibited in Glasgow with WAVEparticle and Celine Gallery.
 Between June and December 2016 she completed the 'cultural dialogues' residency in MART studios and Gallery, Dublin.
-Forthcoming projects include a solo show with Celine Gallery Glasgow and a solo performance event in Temple Bar Gallery and Studio's, Dublin.
+She has performed with Dublin Live Art Festival 2017.
+As part of the Next Generation Award she has recently concluded a residency in the Tyrone Guthrie centre.

 Writer and Philosopher Dr. El Putnam writes of Muldoon's 2016 work Navel Gazing with Nora Helmer: